gerhardberger/hypershare/README.md

 #### `hs = new Hypershare([db])`

 Returns a new instance, where `db` is an optional `level` instance.
+By default it will be a `memdb` instance.

 #### `p = hs.share(files)`